-It is important for woodland birds and protects Yellow Box-Blakely's Red Gum Grassy Woodland, as well as populations of the vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella).
+It protects Yellow Box-Blakely's Red Gum Grassy Woodland and is important for woodland birds as well as populations of the vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella).

-The threatened plant Pale Pomaderris (Pomaderris pallida) is found in the reserve and uncommon species include Swanson's Silky Pea (Swansonia sericea), Pink Five-corners (Styphelia triflora) and Wedge Diuris (Diuris dendrobioides).
+The threatened plant Pale Pomaderris (Pomaderris pallida) is found in the reserve and uncommon species include Silky Swainson-pea (Swainsona sericea) and Wedge Diuris (Diuris dendrobioides).